Internationalized domain name: Top-level domain implementation

 In 2009, ICANN decided to implement a new class of top-level domains, assignable to countries and independent regions, similar to the rules for country code top-level domains.
 However, the domain names may be any desirable string of characters, symbols, or glyphs in the language-specific, non-Latin alphabet or script of the applicant's language, within certain guidelines to assure sufficient visual uniqueness.

 The process of installing IDN country code domains began with a long period of testing in a set of subdomains in the test top-level domain.
 Eleven domains used language-native scripts or alphabets, such as "δοκιμή", meaning test in Greek.

 These efforts culminated in the creation of the first internationalized country code top-level domains (IDN ccTLDs) for production use in 2010.

 In the Domain Name System, these domains use an ASCII representation consisting of the prefix "xn--" followed by the Punycode translation of the Unicode representation of the language-specific alphabet or script glyphs.
 For example, the Cyrillic name of Russia's IDN ccTLD is "рф".
 In Punycode representation, this is "p1ai", and its DNS name is "xn--p1ai".

 Non-IDNA or non-ICANN registries that support non-ASCII domain names

-There are other registries that support non-ASCII domain names.
+Other registries support non-ASCII domain names.
 The company ThaiURL.com in Thailand supports ".com" registrations via its own IDN encoding, ThaiURL.
 However, since most modern browsers only recognize IDNA/Punycode IDNs, ThaiURL-encoded domains must be typed in or linked to in their encoded form, and they will be displayed thus in the address bar.
 This limits their usefulness; however, they are still valid and universally accessible domains.

 Several registries support Punycode emoji characters as emoji domains.